Back to Inside Track Blog

 Can you still participate if you have a health condition or a disability?

 Most National Fitness Day activities are inclusive and adaptable to various needs and abilities.
-Consult with event organisers or healthcare professionals to find suitable activities or just move in a way that feels comfortable to you and your body.
+Consult with event organisers or your GP to find suitable activities or just move in a way that feels comfortable to you and your body.

 What are some exercises you can try on National Fitness Day?